st424204/ctf_practice/GoogleCTF2021/Fullchain/Readme.md

    // 13.
 Let targetType be the Element Type value in Table 62 for
 ```

 This function will be called if we want to set a TypedArray within a TypedArray in Javascript.
 From the patch, it comments out a overflow check when `srcLength` plus `targetOffset` is larger than `targetLength` ( see the following Javascript for example ).
 If the patch was not introduced, it will throw an exception when we want to set a TypedArray larger than the src TypedArray.
-But because of this patch, it we can bypass the overflow check and set the array with index 9 as the starting position.
+But because of this patch, we can bypass the overflow check and set the array with index 9 as the starting position.
 It's actually a very powerful out-of-bound write, and we use this vulnerability to overwrite `uint32`'s length to make us use this `uint32` to achieve out-of-bound read/write.

 ```javascript
 const uint32 = new Uint32Array([0x1000]);